 While divorced, he is doing quite well for himself.
 In December 2019, Adams announced his engagement to pianist and model Kristina Balsham.
 Here at Capitalism.com, we wish them all the best.

 Thankfully, he still does.
 You can check out his comics here at Dilbert Classics.
-Not only that, but Scott Adams’ blog is also chock full of great content.
+Not only that, but Scott Adams’ blog is also worth a follow.
 Coffee with Scott Adams, his podcast, is equally brilliant.

 Scott Adams is a brilliant, yet realistic writer and entrepreneur.
 His work inspires and motivates without hype, and he isn’t afraid to court controversy.
 His WhenHub project connects people with problems to people with solutions.
 All in all, Scott Adams' net worth stems from the value he delivers to the world.
 He is a multimillionaire to look up to and emulate.